dissident-labs/dissident-evm-poc/README.md

 # Dissident - Story Protocol Yield Optimizer (PoC)

 ## Overview
 Dissident is a proof of concept (PoC) for a yield optimization protocol built on top of Story Protocol.
-This project demonstrates how to efficiently manage yield-generating strategies through staking in MetaPool and providing/removing liquidity in PiperX.
+This project demonstrates how to efficiently manage yield-generating strategies through staking in MetaPool and providing/removing liquidity in Uniswap V3.

+## ⚠️ Work in Progress
+This project is currently under active development and is not ready for production use.
+Features and interfaces may change significantly as development continues.

 ## Features
-- Native token staking in MetaPool
+- Native ETH staking in MetaPool with story token rewards
-- Automated liquidity management in PiperX
+- Automated liquidity management in Uniswap V3
 - Vault system for asset management
+- Support for both ERC20 and native token operations
+- Position tracking for Uniswap V3 liquidity positions
-- Unified interface for multiple yield strategies
+- Auto-compounding functionality for staking rewards

 ## Key Components
-- **VaultManager**: Handles asset deposits and withdrawals
-- **StoryStakingManager**: Manages staking operations in MetaPool
-- **UniV3Manager**: Handles liquidity provision in PiperX
-- **Dissident**: Main contract that orchestrates all operations
+- **Dissident**: Main contract that orchestrates all operations and manages state
+- **UniV3Manager**: Library for Uniswap V3 liquidity operations
+- **MetaPool Integration**: For staking ETH and earning rewards
+- **Position Management**: Tracking and managing Uniswap V3 positions

+## Technical Stack
+- Solidity 0.7.6
+- Foundry for testing and deployment
+- OpenZeppelin contracts
+- Uniswap V3 periphery and core contracts

 ## Architecture